Oil On My Shoes – The Original Petroleum Geology Site!

 Step 5 – The Petroleum Geologist Works With The Engineer to Complete the Well

 The job of completing the hole is mainly in the hands of the petroleum engineer.
-The engineer will decide the type of casing to use, and the method of cementing, He will design the completion procedure (which may involve perforating, breakdowns, acid jobs, fracks, and pumps).
+The engineer will decide the type of casing to use, and the method of cementing, He will design the completion procedure (which may involve perforating, breakdowns, acid jobs, cementing, fracks, or pumps).
 However, he will depend on the geologist to advise him on various topics.
 To start, the geologist will give the engineer a list of formation tops, and tell the engineer exactly which zones should be tested.